 Fortunately, there is a quick, effective, and minimally-invasive outpatient surgery available that is very effective.
 In fact, I published a study on this procedure in 2005.1 All patients who had this procedure performed had excellent pain relief.
 The degenerative part of the tendon is removed through a small incision and the remaining good part of the tendon repaired.
 A splint is worn for 3 days after surgery, and then normal activities can be restarted, as tolerated.

-Following surgery, the wound should be kept clean and dry for 3 days.
-After 3 days the dressings can be removed and the incision can get wet in the shower.
-After showering, blot it dry.
-There’s a piece of special tape over the wound.
-The longer it stays on, the nicer the wound will do.
-It’ll fall off when it’s ready.
-Don’t submerge the incision under water (i.e. no swimming or putting the hand under water to do dishes) for 10 days after surgery.
-The stitches are absorbable: There are no stitches to remove.
+Please keep the wound clean and dry for 24 hours.
+Bathing is safer than showering.
+Wrap a towel around the dressing in case any water gets in, then place a plastic bag over the hand and secure it tightly with rubber bands.
+After 24 hours the dressings can be removed and the incision can get wet in the shower.
+Blot it dry.
+There are no stitches to remove (they’re buried and absorbable).
+There’s a piece of tape over the wound.
+The tape will fall off when it’s ready.
+The longer it stays on, the nicer the final wound may look.
+Please don’t submerge the incision under water (like swimming, or putting your hand under water) for 10 days after surgery.
 Heavy activities should be avoided for 1-2 weeks.

 While less common than other tendon problems about the wrist, FCU tendon pain can problematic.
 Fortunately, it can be effectively treated either non-operatively or with a small, outpatient surgical procedure.
 Either way, this overuse tendon problem can usually be cured.